-When creating a new data record, it is indispensable to always query all relevant data for the intended application.
-In this context, Forms represent templates for the information to be stored.
-The manageability of existing forms primarily ensures the completeness of the data to be stored.
+When creating a new data record, it is always indispensable to query all relevant data for the intended application.
+In this context, Forms represent templates for the information which have to be stored.
+The manageability of existing forms primarily ensures the completeness of the data which have to be stored.
 Nevertheless, their use as an effective filter criterion is not to be ignored!
 Forms have a lasting impact on working with Password Safe v8 and must be managed and maintained with the necessary care by the administration.

 The following options are required to add new forms.

 Password Safe is supplied with a series of standard forms – these should generally cover all standard requirements.
 Naturally, it is still possible to adapt the standard forms to your individual requirements.

 The wizard for creating new forms can be started via the ribbon, the keyboard shortcut “Ctrl + N” or also the context menu that is accessed using the right mouse button.
 The same mechanisms can now be used to create new form fields within the wizard.
 Depending on the selected field type, other options are available in the field settings section.
 This will be clearly explained below using the example of the field type “Password”.
 The sequence in which form fields are requested when creating new records corresponds to the sequence within the form.
 This can be adapted using the relevant buttons in the ribbon.

 The following field settings thus appear for the field type “Password”: “Mandatory field, reveal only with reason, check only generated passwords and password policy”.
 These can now be defined as desired.
 (Note: It is possible to select within the field settings; they are defined as part of the options in the main menu)